590. Using an External IRB

 All six elements of the research would be described in the consent form, with clarification about which procedures will take place at the hospital and which, at the UNSOM clinic or lab.
 The consent form would address the following risks:

-A physician who is University faculty with privileges at a local hospital performs a procedure at the hospital which only involves standard of care.
-The procedure requires follow-up visits that take place at a UNSOM clinic that also represent standard of care.
-In this example, the research would include the following components, both of which must be described in the appropriate sections of the request to use an external IRB:
+A physician who is University faculty with privileges at a local hospital performs treatment or a procedure at the hospital which only involves standard-of-care.
+The procedure requires follow-up visits that take place at a UNSOM clinic that also represent standard-of-care.
+In this example, the research would include the following components, all of which must be described in the appropriate sections of the request to use an external IRB:

-- collection of information from the hospital records related to the procedure; and
+- collection of information from the hospital records related to the standard-of-care treatment/procedure; and

-- collection of information from the UNSOM clinic records for the related follow-up visits.
+- collection of information from the UNSOM clinic records for the follow-up visits related to the standard-of-care treatment/procedure.